guitarvydas/ghoststars/README.md

 }
 ```
 # What to Look At..
-The pattern-matching spec is in `ghost_stars.ohm`.
+The pattern-matching spec is in `grammar.js`.

-The code fabrication spec is in `ghost_stars.fmt`.
+The code fabrication spec is in `fabricate.js`.

 # History
 Earlier versions of this code also produced Lisp and an identity parse.
+These have been culled for simplification.